UCSF-CBI/rstudio-server-controller/README.md

 RStudio Server stopped
 ```

-from the same machine, which sends a `SIGTERM` signal to shut it down nicely.
+which sends a `SIGTERM` signal to shut it down nicely.
+If this command is
+not called from the same machine as from where `rsc start` was called, then
+it will attempt to SSH to that machine to terminate the RStudio Server.

 A user can only launch one instance.
 Attempts to start more, will
 produce an informative error message, e.g.